siyue-zhang/aws-certified-machine-learning/README.md

 **Transform and clean data**

+A fully managed ETL service for categorizing, cleaning, enriching, and moving data

-Data Catalog: persistent metadata store
+* Data Catalog: persistent metadata store

-Classifier: determines the schema of your data
+* Classifier: determines the schema of your data

-Connection: the properties required to connect to data store
+* Connection: the properties required to connect to data store

-Crawler: connect to a data store and step through prioritized list of classifiers to determine schema
+* Crawler: connect to a data store and step through prioritized list of classifiers to determine schema

-Database: set of associated data catalog table definitions
+* Database: set of associated data catalog table definitions

-Data store: repository for persistently storing data
+* Data store: repository for persistently storing data

-Data source: data store used as input to transformation
+* Data source: data store used as input to transformation

-Data targe: data store that a transformation writes to
+* Data target: data store that a transformation writes to

 **Format 1 data --> create a crawler to infer schema --> Glue generate code in python --> run python code as an ETL job --> Format 2 data**